 Although I’m a grammar and word usage nerd, I rarely blog about it, mainly because others do it so well, and for PR pros, the frequency of reminders can be tedious.
-Yes, certain incorrect and overused words do recur: my personal dreads are “hone in” for “home in” or anything with “utilize.”
+Yes, certain incorrect, trite, or pompous words are irresistible complaint fodder: my personal dreads are “hone in” for “home in” or anything with “utilize” for the much better “use.”
 Also PR jargon like “buzz” and “optics.”

 But in honor of the 25th anniversary of The Princess Bride, here’s a list of words more commonly misused in professional circles or in the office.
 Some are merely old, some incorrect, while others simply should never have seen the light of day.

 Any nouns used as verbs.
 And vice versa.
 “Onboarding, “concretize,” and “webify” are three offenders.
 I swore I’d never say “productize,” but after 20 years in tech PR, it rolls off my tongue.
 Then there’s “showroom,” as in, “I showroomed the new tablet then ordered it from Amazon.”
 Most nouns should never be “verbed.”

 Flexitarian.
 The word refers to dietary habits, but it’s also a badge of identity, like “metrosexual.”
 According to Merriam-Webster’s Kory Stamper, it’s from the “you are what you eat” school.
 In my book, it’s confusing and pretentious.

 Funemployed.
 No, it’s not really.
 Maybe pre-recession, but since 2008 this hasn’t been a good word.

 Spinnish.
 I’ve heard this used to describe the language used by PR pros and politicians.
 Funny, perhaps, but too backhanded.